Endometriosis can be very painful and can cause infertility. Let’s answer all your questions and explore some endometriosis treatment options.

 What are some options for endometriosis treatment?

-There isn’t a cure for endometriosis, but there are a few treatment options that you can try to make some of your symptoms better, such as:
+There isn’t a cure, but there is treatment for endometriosis that can bring some ease to your symptoms, such as:

-This is usually done laparoscopically, which means that small incisions are made in your abdomen, one for a light and camera to be inserted into, and one for the tools that will be used to cut out the endometrial tissue.
+One is for a light and camera to be inserted into, and the second is for the tools that will be used to remove the endometriosis lesions, adhesions, and scar tissues.

 Your doctor might choose to make a larger cut, which is called a laparotomy, but this isn’t very common.